AndreaZoccatelli/okgv/README.md

 ## Review System

 Entries can be flagged for review at submit time.
-Review is an external tracking layer — it does not block entry insertion.
+Review is an external tracking layer, it does not block entry insertion.
 Entries always go into both DBs immediately.

 ### Review modes

-- `OKGV_REVIEW=none` (default) — entries skip review unless `--review` is passed
+- `OKGV_REVIEW=none` (default): entries skip review unless `--review` is passed
-- `OKGV_REVIEW=all` — all entries flagged for review unless `--no-review` is passed
+- `OKGV_REVIEW=all`: all entries flagged for review unless `--no-review` is passed

 ### Review workflow

-**For agents** — CLI commands:
+**For agents**, CLI commands:
 ```bash
 okgv review --topic algebra              # list pending entries
 okgv approve --id <uuid>